PeterMacDonnell/Byte/client/README.md

 global.localStorage = localStorageMock
 ```

->Note: Keep in mind that if you decide to "eject" before creating `src/setupTests.js`, the resulting `package.json` file won't contain any reference to it, so you should manually create the property `setupTestFrameworkScriptFile` in the configuration for Jest, something like the following:

->```js
->"jest": {
->   // ...
->   "setupTestFrameworkScriptFile": "<rootDir>/src/setupTests.js"
->  }
->  ```

 ### Focusing and Excluding Tests

 You can replace `it()` with `xit()` to temporarily exclude a test from being executed.<br>